top of page

 Bio Photo 2020.JPG

-Tracey C. Martin – Recovery Coach for CRC's Opioid Health Home Program and Executive Director, Lakes Region Recovery Center serving the Lakes Region area of Maine, since 2018.
+Tracey C. Martin is a Recovery Coach for CRC's Opioid Health Home Program and Executive Director, Lakes Region Recovery Center serving the Lakes Region area of Maine, since 2018.

 Tracey has been married for over 23 years, a proud mother of two, stepmother of four and “Gigi” to her two beautiful granddaughters.
 She currently resides in the Oxford Hills area.